 For over-subscribed schools, if places become available following the initial allocation of places for a school, the same criteria will be applied to 'late applications', formal appeals and for children whose parents/carers have just opted to be on the waiting list.
-Where a place can be offered at a preferred school for a child on the waiting list or appeal, any place previously offered at a lower preference school will be withdrawn.
+Where a place can be offered at a preferred school for a child as either a late change of preference, from the waiting list or appeal, any place previously offered at a lower preference school will be withdrawn.

-In the case of under-subscribed schools all late applications received since the closing date and up until the 14 April 2022 will be considered together in the second round of allocations.
-If the school is then oversubscribed all late applications will be considered under the admissions criteria.
+In the case of under-subscribed schools all late applications received since the closing date and up until the 02 April 2024 will be considered together in the second round of allocations.
+If the school is, then oversubscribed all late applications will be considered under the admissions criteria.
 If the school is still undersubscribed all applicants will be offered places and any further late applicants dealt with on a first come, first served basis.

-Details of late applications, on time applicants still seeking a place at their preferred schools and of places not accepted following the initial allocations will be exchanged with academies, voluntary aided and foundation trust schools and other local authorities as far as possible by 19 April 2022 to enable a second round of allocations for all schools to take place from 06 May until the end of May 2022.
+Details of late applications, on time applicants still seeking a place at their preferred schools and of places not accepted following the initial allocations will be exchanged with academies, voluntary aided schools, and other local authorities as far as possible by 17 April 2024 to enable a second round of allocations for all schools to take place from 07 May until the end of May 2024.

-The co-ordinated admissions process will continue to be operated, with application data being exchanged with academies, VA schools and other local authorities as appropriate, for all applications received up to 31 August 2022.
+The co-ordinated admissions process will continue to be operated, with application data being exchanged with academies, VA schools and other local authorities as appropriate, for all applications received up to 31 August 2024.

-8 I've been offered a school place, what next?
+9 I've been offered a school place, what next?

-Once you receive your offer of a school place on 1 March 2022 you must respond to the offer directly to Bath & North East Somerset Council by 15 March 2022.
-Note: If you applied online you can view the outcome of your application online using your password.
+Once you receive your offer of a school place on 1 March 2024 you must respond to the offer directly to Bath & North East Somerset Council by 15 March 2024.
+Note: If you applied online, you will be able to view the outcome of your application online via the parent portal.